-- 7. Students will perform as a member of the ensemble for all Concerts, Events and Field Trips. - 8.
-All students in Chamber Strings will participate in the Symphony Orchestra. - 9.
-Students are expected to return all music at the end of a performance cycle, or the day after the concert.
+- 7. Perform as a member of the ensemble for all Concerts, Events and Field Trips. - 8.
+Section leaders may be asked to participate as members of the Symphony Orchestra.

+9. Return all music at the end of a performance cycle, or the day after the concert.
 Make sure that your music is turned in on time or your participation grade will be lowered.
 If you cannot be in class, have your stand partner or roommate turn in the music for you.
-A replacement fee for lost or damaged music will be charged. - 10.
-Students who wish to attend ILMEA, must own a collapsible, folding music stand.
+A replacement fee for lost or damaged music will be charged.

+10. Students who wish to attend ILMEA, must own a collapsible, folding music stand.